 Quality casting.
-Time and time again, usually big names attached to movies tend to hinder a film's credibility, merit and sometimes ends in disaster (ala Movie 43).
+Time and time again, usually big names attached to movies tend to hinder a film's credibility, merit and sometimes end in disaster (ala Movie 43).
 Then there are movies that are the exception, the cinematically exceptional Birdman.
-The actors fit their roles like hands to a glove.
-Michael Keaton, largely known from his widely released Batman is Riggans.
-Edward Norton plays Mike, acutely intense stage actor.
-In some circles, Edward Norton is rumored to be every bit as intense and committed to his role (ahem…allegedly).
-Norton is charismatic and Keaton is sympathetic.
-Of course, special mentions go to Emma Stone (Riggan’s daughter, Sam), Amy Ryan (ex-wife of Riggan) and Naomi Watts (the female lead of the play, Lesley).
+Michael Keaton, largely known for his widely released Batman plays Riggans.
+Edward Norton plays Mike, an intense stage actor.
+The rest of the cast are Emma Stone, Amy Ryan, Naomi Watts, Keaton and Norton are the top of the crop — Norton for comedic relief and Keaton for his poignant performance.

 The ideal marriage of style and substance.
 Birdman is a technically challenging film — unsurprising because the cinematography was done by the legendary Emmanuel Lubezki (The Tree of Life).
 According to Lubezki, Birdman is "edited with long takes. the longest take in Birdman actually lasts about 15 minutes, and most are in the 10-minute range."
 (THR) Then there's the VFX.
 Birdman showcases a departure from Iñárritu's first film Amores perros, which was more rooted in realism.
 In Birdman, surrealism is noticebly present.

 Sounds just right.
 This is one hell of a score comprising of jazzy drums, with several pieces of superbly selected classical music composed by Antonio Sánchez and Victor Hernandez Stumpfhauser.
 There's Riggan's inner monologue narration as the husky-voiced superhero Birdman.